orsonteodoro/gcf2/profiles/gaming/README.md

 * [8] Kernel default.
 It may be tolerable for scenarios where the loss is not catastrophic.
 * [9] Typical / worst case
-* [10] The amount of allocation and deallocation checked
+* [10] The amount of allocations and deallocations checked

 ## Performance consistency and the mutual exclusitivity of security and performance